Ways to Give

 A convenient way to help is a donation made from a refunded entrance fee.
 In most cases St. Martin's residents with life care contracts are refunded a percentage of their entrance fee upon leaving the community.
 An agreement can be signed in advance donating all or part of that to St. Martin's.

 A significant way to support the mission of St. Martin's is through a gift of appreciated securities such as stock, bonds and mutual funds.
 By donating common stocks, bonds, mutual funds, and other appreciated securities, donors may also receive tax benefits that include avoiding long-term capital gains tax and obtaining deductions for their annual income tax filing.
-In most cases, donors can maximize their contribution through gifts of stock by transferring these appreciated securities to St. Martin's directly, rather than liquidating them first and donating the proceeds of that sale to St. Martin's.
+Avoid selling the stocks first and then donating them.
+By transferring them directly to us you avoid paying capital gains taxes which can make this more beneficial than donating cash.
+Please notify us of the donation so you can be properly acknowledged as direct electronic transfers do not list donor information.
 Please contact our Development Department at 205.314.4102, or contact us by email to begin the process.